authwit/book-NigerianBizOpsBlueprint/book.md

 This book is designed to be both a comprehensive guide and a practical workbook.
 Each chapter builds upon the previous one while remaining independently valuable for your specific needs.
 \end{importantbox}

-Think of this book as your navigation system through what I call the "Business World Forest" of Nigeria.
+Think of this book as your navigation system through what I call the ``Business World Forest'' of Nigeria.
 Just as no two entrepreneurs enter this forest the same way, this book adapts to your specific journey.

 Each chapter is built on three core principles:
 \begin{itemize}